Skip to main content

 kubectl rollout restart deploy cilium-operator -n kube-system

-If you installed cilium using the Install cilium using helm method provided in Installing Cilium, the command to enable Egress Gateway can be simplified to:
+If you already installed cilium using the Install cilium using helm provided in Installing Cilium, the command to enable Egress Gateway can be simplified to:

 --namespace kube-system \